Persons with disabilities, their caregivers, and the CRA

 In addition to federal credits, individuals may be eligible for more credits depending on where they live.

-An individual may be eligible for this tax credit if they make donations to a Canadian registered charity or another qualified donee.
+This is a non-refundable tax credit if you made donations to a Canadian registered charity or another qualified donee.

 Tax deductible contributions to a registered retirement savings plan can reduce the tax an individual owes.